orbs-network/orbs-spec/behaviors/services/state-storage.md

-# State Storage <!-- tal will finish -->
+# State Storage

-Holds the latest state under consensus, meaning all of the state variables for all services in a virtual chain.
+Holds the latest state under consensus, meaning all of the state variables for all [deployed services](../../terminology.md) in a virtual chain.

 Currently a single instance per virtual chain per node.